 Matt joined the Ascent team in 2002 to continue his work with innovative early stage B2B tech companies.
-Matt loves seeing common problems solved using new technology and was attracted to venture capital because it enables him to work closely with management teams over a longer time frame, developing strong relationships.
-Over the last decade at Ascent, Matt has focused on investments in data analytics (Interactive Supercomputing - acquired by Microsoft and Cymfony - acquired by TNS), cloud business services (HubCast - acquired by Mimeo, StrikeIron - acquired by Informatica) and security (Fidelis - acquired by General Dynamics, and PerspecSys - acquired by Blue Coat Systems).
+Matt loves seeing challenging problems solved using new technology and was attracted to venture capital because it enables him to work closely with management teams over a longer time frame, developing strong relationships and building dynamic companies.
+Over the last 14 years at Ascent, Matt has focused on investments in data analytics (Interactive Supercomputing - acquired by Microsoft and Cymfony - acquired by TNS), cloud business services (HubCast - acquired by Mimeo, StrikeIron - acquired by Informatica) and security (Fidelis - acquired by General Dynamics, and PerspecSys - acquired by Blue Coat Systems).

 Matt has worked with emerging technology companies since 1996.
 He started his career at Alex Brown & Sons, where he helped execute both equity and M&A transactions, working with companies such as BBN, CIENA, DSET, RSA Security and SwitchBoard.com.
 He then moved to Norwest Venture Partners, where he worked on venture investments such as Broadband Access Systems (acquired by ADC Telecom), Gold Wire Technology (acquired by Intelliden), and COSpace (acquired by InterNAP).